sotetsuk/pgx/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under its Apache-2.0 License.
+By contributing, you agree that your contributions will be licensed under Apache-2.0 license.

 ## Install development dependencies